Hypertension, Migraine Headaches, and Panic AttacksBy Dr. Artour Rakhimov, Alternative Health Educator and Author

-When such students (panic attacks, heart disease, or migraine headaches) get over 30 s CP, no restrictions are usually necessary, extended and maximum pauses are safe, and these students can join the main group in further breathing normalization.
+When such students (panic attacks, heart disease, or migraine headaches) get over X s morning CP (see details below), no restrictions are usually necessary, extended and maximum pauses are safe, and these students can join the main group in further breathing normalization.

 Keep in mind, that at any stage, it is important that you feel better after the breathing sessions and your heart rate should become lower either immediately after the breathing session or 5-10 minutes later.

 Important note for patients with high blood pressure